WeiChongDevelops/3072/README.md

 - Use your arrow keys to move the blocks.
 When two blocks with the same number touch, they merge into one with their sum!
 - With every move, another small block appears on an empty spot in the grid.
 - The goal is to combine blocks to create a block with the number '3072'.
-- The game is over when the grid is filled and you cannot make a move to merge blocks.
+- The game is over when the grid is filled and you cannot make a valid move.
+- Although mobile-responsive, I have not added swipe controls - please use a laptop or desktop.

 # Contribution
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page to contribute.